shinyorg/mediatorsample/README.md

 Likely not because an app is generally single process.
 This shows a common pattern (and often common pitfall in server side microserving).
 Pick your fights & don't overengineer.
 Well this does

+## TODO
+* Documentation on layouts
+  * Contracts are the cross communicators
+  * Events are post reactions
+  * Request handlers are logic processors
+  * Shared loops everything into the Module/Feature libraries and ultimately up to the app
+* Cache
+* Flush Caches on delete
+* If navigating in a loop, if I delete the top level "detail", underneath should pop as I return